Chondroblastoma

 The difficulty of treating femoral head lesions led two authors to publish papers examining that site in particular.
 In a series of 10 patients with femoral head lesions, a direct approach to the lesion through the femoral neck was favored over curettage through a drill hole within the femoral neck.[38]
 A trap-door technique was also reported as a successful salvage technique in that series.
 For a large femoral head defect, a vascularized fibular graft was successfully used to reconstruct the defect created by open surgical treatment.[39]

-RFA for chondroblastoma has been described in several reports, but follow-up has been shorter than for surgical treatment, and caution is recommended for cases in which the lesions are larger than 2.5 cm and when there is no subchondral bone support.
-Nevertheless, proponents favor RFA for smaller lesions with intact subchondral bone and difficult-to-access lesions.[29]
-However, many of the reports have fewer than 10 patients, follow-up remains less than that of conventional curettage and grafting, and complications in up to 20% have been reported.[30, 31] Complications of RFA for chondroblastoma have included subchondral fracture, chondrolysis, persistent pain, and need for repeat RFA.
+RFA for chondroblastoma has been described in several reports, but follow-up has been shorter than for surgery, and caution is recommended when the lesions are larger than 2.5 cm and when there is no subchondral bone support.
+Nevertheless, proponents favor RFA for smaller lesions with intact subchondral bone and difficult-to-access lesions.[41]
+However, many reports have included fewer than 10 patients, follow-up has been shorter than that for conventional curettage and grafting, and complications have been reported in as many as 20%.[42, 43] Complications of RFA for chondroblastoma have included subchondral fracture, chondrolysis, persistent pain, and need for repeat RFA.

 Complications